inDriver/UDF/README.md

     }
 }
 ```
 `CounterViewController` implements `ViewComponent` protocol.
-It guarantees that a component receive new state only if it was changes and always in main thread.
-In `CounterViewController` we declare props property and update UI in it's didSet.
+It guarantees that a component receives a new state only if it was changed and always in the main thread.
+In `CounterViewController` we declare props property and update UI in its didSet.
 Now we have to connect out ViewController to the store:

  ```swift
  let counterViewControler = CounterViewController()